LaunchCodeEducation/lchs/src/chapters/flask-intro/first-flask-app.rst

    #.
 You only need to pay attention to two lines:

       a.
 Line 1 launches the ``hello.py`` program.
       b.
-Line 7 shows you an IP address.
+Line 7 tells you that Flask started a server on your machine.
+It also shows you the IP address for that server.
+      c.
 In this example, the address is ``http://127.0.0.1:5000``.
-The exact numbers might be different on your machine.
+The exact numbers might be different on your machine, however.

    #.
 Open a new tab in your web browser.
 Copy/paste the URL into the address
       bar.